Nuitka/Nuitka-website/doc/posts/nuitka-release-08.rst

 -  Added automatic execution of ``pyproject.toml`` driven test case.

--  Enhanced output in case of ``optimization`` test failures, dumping what value is there that has not become compile-time not constant.
+-  Enhanced output in case of ``optimization`` test failures, dumping what value is there that has not become a compile time constant.

 *********
  Summary